 Layering rugs is one of the easiest and most successful ways to fill out your floor space and provide definition.
 Not only do they anchor a space but they also add detail and texture.

+Always select the biggest size rug your budget and space will allow.
 If using multiple rugs in one space it’s important to ensure they work harmoniously together.
 Try to mix things up a little and not be too repetitive and matching.
+You could, for example, choose different shades of the same colour, or have one textured and one plain rug in the same hue.
+Just ensure they sit well together to keep a cohesive look to your space.

 Using tall, leafy plants and trees indoors is a great way to help define zones.
 They fill dead space as well as provide sound reduction and health benefits.